rovin-ms/aks-secure-baseline/03-aad.md

 We are giving this cluster a generic identifier that we'll use to build relationships between various resources.
 We'll assume that Business Unit 0001 is building a regulated workload identified internally as App ID 0005 in their service tree.
 To that end, you may see references to `bu0001a0005` throughout the rest of this implementation.
 Naming conventions are an important organization technique for your resources; for your final implementation, please use what is appropriate for your team/organization.

-## Consider this
+## Azure AD tenant selection

 AKS provides a separation between Azure management control plane access control and Kubernetes control plane access control.
 This deployment process, creating and associating Azure resources with each other, is an example of Azure management control plane access.
 This is a relationship between your Azure AD tenant associated with your Azure subscription and is what grants you the permissions to create networks, clusters, managed identities, and create relationships between them.
 Kubernetes has it's own control plane, exposed via the Cluster API endpoint, and honors the Kubernetes RBAC authorization model.
 This endpoint is where `kubectl` commands are executed against, for example.

 AKS allows for disparate tenants between these two control planes; one tenant can be used for Azure management control plane and another for Cluster API authorization.
 You can also use the same tenant for both.
 Regulated environments often have clear tenant separation to address impact radius and potential lateral movement; at the added complexity of managing multiple identity stores.
 This reference implementation will work with either model.
 If you're using a single tenant while going through this, you may be able to skip some steps (they'll be identified as such).
-Ensure your final implementation is aligned with how your organization and complice requirements dictate identity management, and adjust this reference implementation as needed to align.
+Ensure your final implementation is aligned with how your organization and complice requirements dictate identity management.

-## Expected Results
+## Expected results

-Following the steps below you will result in an Azure AD configuration that will be used for Kubernetes Data Plane (Cluster API) authorization.
+Following the steps below you will result in an Azure AD configuration that will be used for Kubernetes control plane (Cluster API) authorization.

 | Object                         | Purpose                                                 |
 |--------------------------------|---------------------------------------------------------|